The Complete Guide to Nursing Job Interviews

 This all helps you to get a feel for their values and culture.

 There are many websites that allow customers, patients, and employees to leave reviews about hospitals.
 Finding nurse-specific information can be a little more difficult.

-Read reviews from other nurses on our hospitals page or check out other online nursing forums to see what your colleagues are saying.
+Check out other online nursing forums to see what your colleagues are saying.

 Find Salary Information